- Gifts of cash to a registered charity by individuals

 In future, you will have three options to submit Gift Aid claims:

 - Through Charities Online (in which case you’ll have to register with that service), with the spreadsheet provided by HMRC.
-You download this in a format which is compatible either with Microsoft Office 2010 or above (Excel) or with the equivalent programme from LibreOffice which is a free operating system you can download from the HMRC website.
+You download this in a format which is compatible either with Microsoft Office 2010 or above (Excel) or with the equivalent programme from LibreOffice which is free software you can download from the HMRC website.
 There is much detailed guidance on the HMRC website.

 - Also through Charities Online, but with your own software – this is unlikely to be you, it is generally an approach applicable to large charities with significantly more than a 1,000 donors per tax year.